 - d.
 (2 points) The extent to which the proposed design of the project (exterior and interior) and its placement in the neighborhood will meet the individual needs of the residents and will facilitate their integration into the surrounding community and promote their ability to live as independently as possible. - e.
-(1 point) The proposed design incorporates visitability standards and universal design in the construction or rehabilitation of the project.
-Refer to the General Section of the SuperNOFA for further information. - f.
-(5 points) At least 51 percent of your board members are persons with disabilities. - g.
+(1 point) The extent to which the proposed design incorporates visitability standards and universal design in the construction or rehabilitation of the project.
+Refer to the General Section of the SuperNOFA for further information.

+f.
+(4 points) Your board is comprised of persons with disabilities.

+- g.
 (3 points) You involved persons with disabilities (including minority persons with disabilities) in the development of the application, and will involve persons with disabilities (including minority persons with disabilities) in the development and operation of the project. - h.
 (2 points) The extent to which you coordinated your application with other organizations (including local independent living centers; a list of such can be obtained from the local HUD office) that will not be directly participating in your project, but with which you share common goals and objectives and are working toward meeting these goals and objectives in a holistic and comprehensive manner. - i.
 (1 point) You consulted with the Continuum of Care organizations in the community in which your proposed project will be located and have developed ways in which the proposed project will assist persons with disabilities who have been experiencing chronic homelessness become more productive members of society.
 Refer to the General Section of the SuperNOFA for further information. - j.
-(2 points) You have undertaken activities that will remove barriers to affordable housing within the community in which the proposed project will be located, such as supporting state and local efforts to streamline processes and procedures, eliminate redundant requirements, statutes, regulations and codes which impede the availability of affordable housing.
+(2 points) The extent to which the jurisdiction in which your project will be located has undertaken successful efforts to remove regulatory barriers to affordable housing.
+(NOTE: To receive